 Nobody likes to go to the hospital.
 But sometimes a visit is unavoidable.
 If you've had a medical-related experience that went better than you thought it would, thank a health unit coordinator for making it possible.

 Encourage government to get involved

-Write emails to (or better yet: call) your elected officials to request that they proclaim August 23 as Health Unit Coordinators Day and August 23-29 as Health Unit Coordinators Week in your area.
+Email or call your elected officials to request that they proclaim August 23 as Health Unit Coordinators Day and August 23-29 as Health Unit Coordinators Week in your area.

 3 Feel-good Facts About Health Coordinating

 HUCs do just about everything